A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Review of the Sparse Partition Data Structure

+An example of the grid structure in two dimensions is shown in Figure~\ref{fig:example}.
+We illustrate the grid $G_i$ for the $S_i$ of each level, as well as the pivot $p_i$ and its closest neighbor $q_i$.
+The grid size is set to $d_i/6k=d(p_i,q_i)/12$.
+The sparse points, represented by the hollow blue circles, have empty neighborhoods, and do not have another point within a distance of $d_i/3$.
+The solid black circles, representing the non-sparse points, are copied to the grid $G_{i+1}$ for $S_{i+1}$.
+In $S_3$, all points are sparse.

-To construct a grid based sparse partition, the algorithm proceeds in rounds, where in each round one of the $i$-th levels is constructed.
-The algorithm starts with $i=1$ where $S_1 = S$, and we iteratively determine the side length of grid $G_i$ based on a random pivot, and place $S_i$ into $G_i$.
-Then we compute $S_i'$ based on point sparsity defined above, and set $S_{i+1}=S_i\setminus S_i'$.
+To construct a sparse partition, the sequential algorithm proceeds in rounds.
+On round $i$, the $i$'th level is constructed.
+We start with $i=1$ where $S_1 = S$, and iteratively determine the side length of grid $G_i$ based on a random pivot, and place $S_i$ into $G_i$.
+Then, we compute $S_i'$ based on the definition of sparsity above, and set $S_{i+1}=S_i\setminus S_i'$.
 The algorithm proceeds until $S_i=S_i'$ (i.e., $S_{i+1}=\emptyset$).
 The expected work for construction is $O(n)$ since $|S_i|$ decreases geometrically~\cite{golin1998randomized}.
-The correctness of the algorithm is also proved in~\cite{golin1998randomized}.

-We give an example of the grid-based implementation of the sparse partition in Figure~\ref{fig:example}.
-We illustrate the grid $G_i$ for the $S_i$ of each level, as well as the pivot $p_i$ and $p_i$'s closest neighbor $q_i$.
-The grid size is set to $d_i/6k=d(p_i,q_i)/12$ for $k=2$.
-The sparse points, represented by the hollow blue circles, have empty neighborhoods, and they do not have a closest neighbor within a distance of $d_i/3$ away.
-The solid black circles, representing the non-sparse points, are copied to the grid $G_{i+1}$ for $S_{i+1}$.
-In $S_3$, all of the points are sparse.

 A single insertion of point $q$ starts from $S_1$, and proceeds level by level.
-When $q$ is non-sparse in $S_i$, it will be added to $S_{i+1}$, and can promote points from $S_i'$ to $S_{i+1}'$ if $q$ falls in their neighborhood.
-The insertion of $q$ will stop if it becomes sparse at one level, at which point the insertion algorithm completes.
-A sequential deletion works in the opposite fashion, starting from the last level where the deleted point exists, and working its way back to level $S_1$.
-An insertion and deletion both take $O(\log n)$ work.
+When $q$ is non-sparse in $S_i$, it will be added to $S_{i+1}$, and can promote points from $S_i'$ to $S_{i+1}'$ if $q$ falls within their neighborhood.
+The insertion of $q$ will stop if it becomes sparse at some level, at which point the insertion algorithm finishes.
+A deletion works in the opposite direction, starting from the last level where the deleted point exists, and working its way back to level $1$.
+Each insertion or deletion takes $O(\log n)$ expected work.